|[an error occurred while processing this directive]||

 Sector 11 shares with Sector 9 an area where the percussion band retreats while the school passes by.
 The name of this niche is Recuo da Bateria.
 Whenever passistas hear the band from up close their energies are recharged, and they always perform their best.
 Sectors 8 and 10 also share the benefits.
 This is a live 3-D show!

 If you are on a budget...

-Provided you actually want to go inside, with the new layout of the Sambodromo there are no bad seats.
-Right before the entrance, near the Concentration, there's Sector 1, It has much lower-priced tickets, with a face value of about $10.
+Sector 1 is right next to the entrance and the Concentration.
+It has much lower-priced tickets, with a face value of about $10 BRL.
 Some are distributed among the communities where samba schools come from.
 Others are offered for sale a couple of weeks before Carnaval.

-Ground-level Seats - Frisas, Cadeiras de Pista
+Ground-level - Frisas and Cadeiras de Pista

-When you want to be as close as it gets to the Samba Runway, your first choice are the Frisas, ground floor boxes which accommodate six people each.
+When you want to be as close as it gets to the Samba Runway, your first choice are the Frisas.
+These are ground floor boxes which accommodate six people each.
 There are chairs for each person, a table, and you have access to a snack bar and rest rooms inside your sector.

-Catered Mezzanine Boxes - Camarotes
+Catered Boxes - Camarotes

-I don't want to shatter your dreams, but these boxes are sold bare and there are companies specialized in turning them into a comfortable living room for you to enjoy the party with your friends.
+A mezzanine box is a module that accommodates 12 persons.
+They are sold bare and there are companies specialized in turning them into a comfortable living room for you to enjoy the party with your friends.
 Or strangers, wholesalers offer individual tickets.

 About Bleacher Seats - Arquibancadas

 We saved the most popular sets for last.
 Best prices, great elevated view, and a chance to mingle with locals in their favorite turf.
 It sounds dreamy and in many ways it is.
 You get a full view of the Parade including all floats, the choreographies...
 With a good zoom you can get close-up photos, too.